mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 * Push is not a silver bullet and can freeze your UI easily - avoid using unless necessary.
 * Use LONG_POLLING over WEBSOCKET_XHR -
-  LONG_POLLING should not be affected by endless UI freezing.
+  LONG_POLLING should be supported better by proxies.
 * Use WEBSOCKET and polls to keep the connection alive.
 This will however not help with flaky connections.
 * Prevent frequent connection breaking at all costs, otherwise your UI will appear frozen frequently.
   * Reconfigure the proxies to not to drop the connections;